-Below are the brands that worked best for me.
+Below are some of the clean brands that I personally liked.
 I was able to find them easily in stores and they didn’t break the bank.
-Each of these brands is also completely or mostly gluten- free.

 Dr Bronners products tend to have very low “dirty” levels.
 I use their soap products.
 The Dr Bronners unscented bar soap was actually my first clean product purchase.
 It wasn’t too expensive and was an easy way to test out a new product.
 I had no regrets on this purchase.
 I also now use their hand pump soap and body wash products.
-Dr Bronners soaps are pretty easy to find- I have purchased them off of Amazon and from Whole Foods.
+Dr Bronners soaps are pretty easy to find- I have purchased them off of Amazon and have also found them at Trader Joes and Whole Foods.

-I have Acure face wash and have tried other facial products.
-This brand has generally clean products.
-Acure products can be found at Whole Foods and Target.
+I have used Acure shampoo and conditioner, face wash, and other facial products.
+This brand has generally clean products and can be found at both Whole Foods and Target.

 Fortunately, chapstick has a much smaller selection of products in stores so it was easier to determine which of the few brands were good options.
 I have purchased Badger from Whole Foods and it is relatively inexpensive.